nowinoa/challenge2/README.md

 On the projects section, you can also click to see some of the websites I have already uploaded, but some of the links will redirect you to my GitHub account because I haven't uploaded the pages yet.

-Finally, on the contact section two icons are clickables (indeed and GitHub).
+Finally, on the contact section two icons are clickables (linkedin and GitHub).

 ```md
     ![contact](images/contact.png)